Max-im/marketplace-api/README.md

   nvm use 20
   ```

-- use `.env.sample` to create `.env` file with an appropriate variables
+- Use `.env.sample` to create `.env` file with appropriate variables.
+If you don't provide `.env`, the App's database will work in memory.
 - Run the command:
   ```sh
   npm run dev
   ```

 ## Testing
-- Run the App localy (See the Development section)
+- Run the App locally (See the Development section)
-- Open `http://localhost:3000/api-docs` in your browser to see the App available endpoints in swagger;
+- Open `http://localhost:3000/api-docs` in your browser to see the App available endpoints in Swagger.

 ## Description
-There are 3 mongoDB collections:
+There are 3 MongoDB collections:
  - items
  - rents
  - history

 ### Items collection:
-contains the items can be rented any user can create an item to rent with the `name`, `description` and `price` fields
+Contains the items that can be rented.
+Any user can create an item to rent with the `name`, `description`, and `price` fields.

 ### Rents collection:
-contains the items already rented, once item is rented it can not be searched
+Contains the items already rented.
+Once an item is rented, it cannot be searched.

 ### History collection:
-contains renting history, once a user return an item, it removes from the renting collection and store into the history collection.
-The approach ensure the `rents` collection not to become too large to make a database request.
+Contains renting history.
+Once a user returns an item, it is removed from the renting collection and stored in the history collection.
+This approach ensures the `rents` collection does not become too large, making database requests more efficient.